awesmubarak/brainfoose/README.md

 ### Usage

-The following 9 characters make up the entire language:
+The following 9 characters make up the language:

 | Character | Meaning                                                          |
 | --------- | ---------------------------------------------------------------- |